awsdocs/aws-secrets-manager-docs/doc_source/integrating_csi_driver.md

 The ASCP retrieves the pod identity and exchanges it for the IAM role\.
 ASCP assumes the IAM role of the pod, which gives it access to the secrets you authorized\.
 Other containers can't access the secrets unless you also associate them with the IAM role\.

-For information about creating policies, see [Identity\-based policies](auth-and-access_identity-based-policies.md)\.
+For information about creating policies, see [Attach a permissions policy to an identity](auth-and-access_iam-policies.md)\.

 For a tutorial about how to use the ASCP, see [Tutorial: Create and mount a secret in an Amazon EKS pod](integrating_csi_driver_tutorial.md)\.